Marcel19985/TourPlanner/README.md

     !IMPORTANT!
-How to Start the Application in IntelliJ IDEA
+How to Start the APPLICATION in IntelliJ IDEA
 1. Open Run Configurations
     - In the top-right corner of IntelliJ, click on the dropdown next to the green run button and select "Edit Configurations...".